 It is not unheard of for a buyer to go after a seller for problems that were not, in fact, the seller’s fault.
 Documentation will help protect you from this type of situation.

 Pre-listing mold inspection

-If you did have problems with mold or serious water damage, but have done the necessary repairs to fix the problem, you may want to get an official inspection done to prove that the situation has been resolved.
-Having such documents available will make you look good to buyers and will quickly resolve any concerns they may have.
+If you did have problems with mold or severe water damage but have done the necessary repairs to fix the problem, you may want to get an official inspection done to prove that the situation has been resolved.
+Having such documents available will make you look helpful to buyers and will quickly address any concerns they may have.

 Assume partial mold removal costs

-While you may not want to pay for repairs on a house that will no longer be yours, you may save yourself greater expenses later on.
-If the mold does come back, the buyer will have a very hard time getting any more money from you than the amount agreed to.
+While you may not want to pay for repairs on a house that will no longer be yours, you may save yourself more significant expenses later on.
+If the mold does come back, the buyer will have a tough time getting any more money from you than the amount agreed to.

 Of course, you should consult with an attorney before signing any agreement.
 However, this could save you money in the long run on a problem property.

 Face Mold Head On

 Mold is a fact of homeownership for most people.
 Like all sellers, you want to sell your home for as much as possible as quickly as possible.
 However, failing to deal with mold issues is asking for trouble, and could cause you problems long after the sale is supposedly over.